Onomatopoeia Poems

 Owwwww!!!!

-When I asked you to read the poem, you probably just read it silently to yourself in your head.
+When I asked you to read The Girl Who Kicked The Hornets' Nest, you probably just read it silently to yourself in your head.
 But to get the most out of a poem, especially if you're trying to decide if there's any cleverly disguised onomatopoeia lurking inside, you must read it aloud.
 Find a quiet, private place and give it your best shot.

 Now have a good hard think.
 Did you understand the poem?
-Is the poem written in real or made up words?
-Was the meaning of the poem conveyed by the words themselves, or the sounds of the words?
+Is it written in real or made up words?
+Was the meaning conveyed by the words themselves, or the sounds of the words?
 Did the girl survive her encounter with the hornets' nest?
 My answers would be:

 Yes